Join us in our mission to promote brain health in communities at greatest risk for dementia.

 Minimum undergraduate GPA = 3.5 or above

-Proficiency with Microsoft Word, PowerPoint, Excel, and Outlook.
+Proficiency with Microsoft software (Outlook, Teams, Word, PowerPoint, Excel) and Google software (Docs, Slides, Sheets)

-Availability to volunteer during nonstandard hours (e.g., evenings, weekends, approximately 1-2 times per month) for community engagement and data collection activities.
+Availability to volunteer during nonstandard hours (e.g., evenings, weekends, approximately once per month) for community engagement and data collection activities.

 Desired Qualifications:

-An interest in obtaining research experience to prepare for applying to graduate school to study cognitive aging and Alzheimer’s disease in the future, particularly Ph.D. programs in clinical neuropsychology, public health, or medical school.
+An interest in obtaining research experience to prepare for applying to graduate school in the future, particularly Ph.D. programs in clinical psychology, clinical neuropsychology, public health, or medical school.

-Experience with statistical analysis software (e.g., SPSS, R, or JASP).
+Experience with statistical analysis software (e.g., SPSS or R).

 Your major / concentration (e.g., psychology, neuroscience, etc.)

-Why you are interested in research on Alzheimer’s disease or lifestyle interventions to promote brain health.
+Why you are interested in research on Alzheimer’s disease or behavioral interventions to promote brain health in older adults.

 Your future career goals.

-Whether you have access to a vehicle to travel to local community events.
+Whether you have access to a vehicle and are willing to help carpool to travel to local community events.

 b) Résumé / curriculum vitae (attached as a PDF file)